1 graduation delayed by snow and other schools are adding days

 School districts have started announcing how they will make up more than a week of school that was canceled because of snow days.

-The estimated 100 seniors at River View High School in Finley who were planning to planning to pick up their diplomas on May 31 will have to wait a week longer to graduate.
+The estimated 100 seniors at River View High School in Finley who were planning to pick up their diplomas on May 31 will have to wait a week longer to graduate.

 School administrators have been waiting for the end of the storms before settling on their plans.